-- As a service (Systemd or SysV), use the same command as used for console mode. - 3.
+- As a service (Systemd or SysV), use the same command as used for console mode.
+Note that the database can be restored only if a custom installation location is defined. - 3.
 Restart the license server.

 Best practice is never to delete any files in directory containing the corrupted trusted storage; allow the restoration process handle the fix.
 However, if for some reason you need to remove the corrupted data, delete only flexnet1s_licenses.mv.db.